GRE (Generic Routing Encapsulation)¶

 The address of the remote peer.
 This is the address where the GRE packets will be sent by this firewall; The routable external address at the other end of the tunnel.

-The internal address for the end of the tunnel on this firewall.
+The internal IPv4 and IPv6 address for the end of the tunnel on this firewall.
 The firewall will use this address for its own traffic in the tunnel, and tunneled remote traffic would be sent to this address by the remote peer.

-The address used by the firewall inside the tunnel to reach the other end.
+The IPv4 and IPv6 address used by the firewall inside the tunnel to reach the far side.
 Traffic destined for the other end of the tunnel must use this address as a gateway for routing purposes.

 The subnet mask for the GRE interface address.